esmemag96/pokedex/README.md

 npm install
 ´´´
 ## Database Access
-You'll need to create a .env using the .env.example information.
+You'll need to create a .env using the api/.env.example information.

 ### Run the Application